When you’re choosing the best deck stain, you’ll inevitably run into this question: how do you choose between an oil vs water based deck stain?

 OIL BASED STAINS

-Oil-based deck stain is powerful and does not need much maintenance.
-It is the “tried and true” method of staining wood and has been around for quite some time.
+Using an oil-based deck stain is typically easier and applying maintenance coats is simple.
+The finish typically just fades away over time and can be re-applied every year.
+It is the “tried and true” method from the past of staining wood and has been around for quite some time.

 - Oil based stains will not last as long as water-based stains.

-- The resins used in oil-based stains often contain materials that act as food to mold, mildew, and algae, which can affect the health of the wood.
+- The resins used in oil-based stains often contain materials that act as a food source for mold, mildew, and algae, which can result in your deck turning black.

 - Lifespan is underwhelming with oil-based stains